imjoy-team/ImJoy/web/public/docs/api.md

 result1 = await p1
 result2 = await p2
 ```
-The above code will start two plugins almost simutaneously, then wait for the result one after another.

-Or even better, you can await two tasks simutaneously with `asyncio.gather` by using the following code:
+In a more elegat solution, you can await two tasks simutaneously with `asyncio.gather` by using the following code:

 ```python
 p1 = api.run("name of plugin 1")